BlinkID/blinkid-ui-ios/README.md

 * Use `didTapChooseCountry(documentChooserViewController: MBDocumentChooserViewController)` to set what happens when user taps choose country button.

 ## How can I get scan only one side of the document?
-In `MBBlinkSettings` shared instace set the `shouldScanBothDocumentSides` to **false**, this way scanning any side of the two-sided document will return a result.
+In `MBBlinkSettings` shared instance set the `shouldScanBothDocumentSides` to **false**, this way scanning any side of the two-sided document will return a result.

 ## How can I hide torch button?
-In `MBBlinkSettings` shared instace set the `shouldShowTorchButton` to **false**.
+In `MBBlinkSettings` shared instance set the `shouldShowTorchButton` to **false**.

 ## How can I hide `X` button?
-In `MBBlinkSettings` shared instace set the `shouldShowCancelButton` to **false**.
+In `MBBlinkSettings` shared instance set the `shouldShowCancelButton` to **false**.

 ## How can I change/remove `Having trouble scanning` Alert?
-Implement your own `MBTimeoutHandler` and set the property `timeoutHandler` in `MBBlinkSettings` shared instace.
+Implement your own `MBTimeoutHandler` and set the property `timeoutHandler` in `MBBlinkSettings` shared instance.

 ## How can I change document validation?
-You can turn document validation by setting `shouldValidateDocuments` in `MBBlinkSettings` to **false** If the `shouldValidateDocuments` is set to **true**, you can change the default behaviour when document is not validated by implementing `MBInvalidDocumentHandler` and setting the `invalidDocumentHandler` in `MBBlinkSettings` shared instace.
+You can turn off document validation by setting `shouldValidateDocuments` in `MBBlinkSettings` to **false** If the `shouldValidateDocuments` is set to **true**, you can change the default behaviour when document is not validated by implementing `MBInvalidDocumentHandler` and setting the `invalidDocumentHandler` in `MBBlinkSettings` shared instance.
-Implement your own `MBTimeoutHandler` and set the property `timeoutHandler` in `MBBlinkSettings` shared instace.
+Implement your own `MBTimeoutHandler` and set the property `timeoutHandler` in `MBBlinkSettings` shared instance.

 ## How can I get success frames?
-In `MBBlinkSettings` set the `frameGrabberMode` to _success_ or _allFrames_, if you want to recieve all frames you will need to provide `MBFrameGrabberDelegate` by setting `frameGrabberDelegate` property in `MBBlinkSettings` shared instace.
+In `MBBlinkSettings` set the `frameGrabberMode` to _success_ or _allFrames_, if you want to receive all frames you will need to provide `MBFrameGrabberDelegate` by setting `frameGrabberDelegate` property in `MBBlinkSettings` shared instance.

 ## How can I set my own text for labels and buttons?
-In `MBBlinkSettings` shared instace you can find `MBBlinkLanguageSettings` property.
-You can set various text properties, by default text is used from `.strings` file provided through framework.
+In `MBBlinkSettings` shared instance, you can find `MBBlinkLanguageSettings` property.
+You can set various text properties, by default text is used from `.strings` file provided through the framework.

 ## Where do I get the license for my project?
-[Register](https://microblink.com) at our site and you can get a _BlinkID_ demo license from the developer dashboard.
+[Register](https://microblink.com) at our site and you can get a _BlinkID_ demo license key from the developer dashboard.

 # Troubleshooting
 ## Getting the following error:
 ```
 ignoring file .../PPBlinkID/MicroBlink.framework/MicroBlink, file was built for unsupported file format ( 0x76 0x65 0x72 0x73 0x69 0x6F 0x6E 0x20 0x68 0x74 0x74 0x70 0x73 0x3A 0x2F 0x2F ) which is not the architecture being linked (x86_64)MicroBlink.framework/MicroBlink
 ```
-Most probable cause of this issue is not installing **git-lfs**, or installing it after cloning.
+Most probable cause of this issue is missing **git-lfs**, or installing it after cloning the repository.
 Simply install git-lfs, follow the [instructions](#dependencies) and run `git-lfs pull` .

-If you installed the framework using **Cocoapods** run:
+If you've installed the framework using **Cocoapods** run:
 ```
 pod cache clean
 pod install